How Does Math 1215 Work?

 Student Learning Outcomes (SLO’s)

-- Simplify and preform operations on algebraic expressions
+• Simplify and perform operations on algebraic expressions